+Table 4: TIRS SSM Mode 0 Position Estimate Table Contents ASCII Version

-The contents of the output TIRS SSM model fit report file are summarized in Table 4.
+The contents of the output TIRS SSM model fit report file are summarized in Table 5.
 Note that the first four fields listed are part of the standard report header.
 Most of this information (other than the standard report header) is presented to the user prior to acceptance of the model fit as valid.
-MJC10: The prototype does not follow the specified output report template exactly, but the operational implementation should.
-We will work to make the prototype as similar as possible so that any tools built to parse this file will work on both the prototype and operational versions.